Domestic Violence Counseling Near Me/Online

 Domestic violence refers to abuse done by people close to us, which may lead to serious mental health deterioration.
 A domestic violence counselor can help you cope with the psychological effects of domestic abuse.

-Also, if you are in a dangerous domestic abuse situation right now, you can use the National Domestic Violence Hotline (1-800-799-7233) to get immediate help.
+If you are in a dangerous domestic abuse situation right now, you can use the National Domestic Violence Hotline (1-800-799-7233) to get immediate help.
 If you are facing an immediate threat to your physical safety, call 911 immediately.

 Additional Resources